-The U.S. Department of Agriculture (USDA) will start accepting applications on Nov.
+The U.S. Department of Agriculture (USDA) started accepting applications on Nov.
 24, 2021, for “up to $1.15 billion in loans and grants to expand the availability of broadband in rural areas.
 USDA is making the funding available through the ReConnect Program,” according to a press release.

 “For too long, the ‘digital divide’ has left too many people living in rural communities behind: unable to compete in the global economy and unable to access the services and resources that all Americans need,” said USDA Secretary Tom Vilsack.

 The program doesn’t fund individuals seeking help with their internet bill — the FCC’s Emergency Broadband Benefit program addresses that need.

 This program is for entities that will construct or improve facilities to provide fixed terrestrial broadband service in rural areas.
 The facilities can include buildings, land or fixed wireless services.
 The fund can also cover pre-application expenses and the acquisition of an existing system that does not currently provide sufficient access to broadband.

 Entities that can apply include corporations, partnerships, co-ops, state or local governments and any U.S. territory or Indian tribes.

 An applicant must serve an area without broadband service at speeds of 100 Mbps download and 20 Mbps upload and commit to building facilities capable of providing broadband service at speeds of 100 Mbps (download and upload) to every location in its proposed service area.